Very few modern mothers see their role as “just a mother” these days.

 I have worked tirelessly with many mothers around the world for the last three years and I can see a common storyline unfolding for the moms who are thriving and finding this work getting easier and easier each day.

-While many more habits could very well be added to this list, here are the first 10 Habits of Highly Effective Mamas:
+Here are the 10 Habits of Highly Effective Mamas:

 Create amazing boundaries around your sleep and stick to it.
 This is the most amazing way to be awesome tomorrow.

 You don’t have to get up extremely early, or even early at all.
 You don’t have to even love mornings.
 But you do have to get up with intention and with purpose that makes you not only feel good but to start the day off with a smile.